 The realities of a recall notice are that, while many may overlook, cast aside and view them as a burden, they’re designed to protect drivers from known automobile manufacturer faults and can mitigate the risk of injury for drivers and passengers alike.
-Sure, finding the time to take your vehicle into the dealership and have the issue taken care of can seem like a hassle, but it’s time well spent to ensure the safety of your vehicle and your family.
+Sure, finding the time to take your Dodge into the dealership and have the issue taken care of can seem like a hassle, but it’s time well spent to ensure the safety of your Dodge and your family.

 How exactly does a recall even work?
-When a vehicle is brought into the dealership with a faulty piece of equipment with issues beyond normal wear and tear, dealerships record these issues in their log.
-Manufacturers track these problems to spot patterns across vehicle makes and models.
+When a Dodge is brought into the dealership with a faulty piece of equipment with issues beyond normal wear and tear, dealerships record these issues in their log.
+Dodge Manufacturers track these problems to spot patterns across vehicle makes and models.
 When something appears abnormal, they investigate extremely detailed manufacturing logs to identify when and where the problem may have stemmed from.
 Once they determine precisely what vehicles are affected and how to resolve the faulty equipment, they issue a recall to owners of vehicles from the specified time period and typically send notice by mail to affected customers.

 If you’re the owner of a Dodge truck, car or SUV, some recent recalls to consider for your utmost safety include:

 Fiat Chrysler Automobiles Announces Recall for 2018-2019 Dodge Ram Trucks